Jupi007/dropzonejs-uploader-bundle/README.md

 If the request is chunked, a temp file is created inside the system temp folder (using `sys_get_temp_dir()`) and the callback function is only called when the file is entirely uploaded.

-I hightly recommend to use [VichUploaderBundle](https://github.com/dustin10/VichUploaderBundle) to handle the database saving.
+I hightly recommend to use [VichUploaderBundle](https://github.com/dustin10/VichUploaderBundle) to handle the database saving side.

 ```php
 <?php